FLIGHT FOR BIRDERS

 12h30 to 13h00: Lunch

-13h00 to 14h00: The identification of the fairly common waterbirds in the Garden Route region.
+13h00 to 14h00: The identification of the fairly common waterbirds, including vagrant sightings along the Garden Route region.

-14h00 to 15h00: An introduction to the swallows, swifts and martins, as well as the terns of the Western Cape
+14h00 to 15h00: An introduction to the swallows, swifts and martins of the Western Cape

-15h00 to 15h30: The 101 species in southern Africa that every avid birder needs to be able to identify – how to distinguish between the various families of birds.
+15h00 to 15h30: The 101 species in southern Africa that every avid birder needs to be able to identify with load of new images – how to distinguish between the various families of birds.
 (An open-ended participatory discussion on photographs of the most common birds representing different families of birds).